jtirila/CarND-Path-Planning-Project/README.md

 ## Overview

-In this project, the task was to build a path planner along with a trajectory generation strategy to navigate a vehicle along a three lane highway with traffic.
-Various requirements concerning safe navigation and speed needs to be met to pass the project.
+In this project, the task was to build a path planner along with strategies for trajectory generation and selection to navigate a vehicle along a three lane highway with traffic.
+Various requirements concerning safe navigation and speed need to be met to pass the project.

 ## My Solution

 In my solution I largely follow the strategy proposed in the project walkthrough video.
 Specifically, the trajectories are generated using splines along desired waypoints along the road, and a significant overlap between consecutive trajectory generation steps is utilized to ensure smoothness of the trajectory.
+Udacity staff also proposes an approximate heuristic for keeping the desired target speed along the reference trajectory.
+The heuristic is employes as presented.

 In addition to the proposed approach, a set of variables is introduced to keep track of vehicle state and intended actions, and another set of variables and flags is used to keep track of the feasibility and efficiency of the various possible choices that can be made concerning the vehicle's future path.
+This collection of variables and flags constitute the state machine that controls the vehicle's possible actions.

 ### Path Generation

 Paths are generated using a spline based solution.
 All the waypoints remaining from the previous iteration are preserved, and new points are generated only to the extent that we always have 50 future points ready.
-With a typical setup, this typically means that only a few new waypoints need to be generated for eatch step.
+With a typical setup, this means that only a few new waypoints need to be generated for each step.
 This strategy, along with the usage of the spline, guarantee to an extent that the trajectories will be smooth, there actions are not too sudden so that jerk remains within reasonable limits.